-The workshop to be held on 10 October at the ESBG office in Brussels will focus on the SME financing in Europe topic.
+Held on 10 October at the ESBG office in Brussels, the workshop will focus on SME financing in Europe.

-Karl-Peter Schackmann-Fallis, Executive Member of the Board, German Savings Banks Association (DSGV) will open the event with a welcome address, followed by two impulse presentations and two panels.
+Georg Huber, head of the EU representation for the German Savings Banks Association (DSGV), set the tone for the event with a welcome address, followed by two presentations and two panels.
 During the sessions of the event participants will have a chance to discuss and have insights on the topics of SME financing, innovation and employment growth.

 Following the keynotes from Jörn Block (University of Trier & Erasmus University Rotterdam) and Helmut Krämer-Eis (European Investment Fund), the first panel will discuss the state of SME financing in Europe.
 It will consider the long-term impacts of the Euro crisis and will shed light on differences in SME financing across Europe.
 A particular focus will be given to bank financing and the role of regional banks in the European small business ecosystem.
 The panel will also discuss how a harmonized European capital market union can stimulate but also endanger SME financing in Europe.